JaiBharaj/JaiBharaj/About Me.md

 - 👋 Hi, I’m @JaiBharaj
 - 👀 I’m interested in Physics, Machine Learning, Quantum Computing and so much more!
-- 🌱 I’m currently Stuying Physics (Mphys) at the University of Warwick in England.
+- 🌱 I’m currently Stuying Physics (Mphys) at the University of Warwick, England.
 - 💞️ I’m looking to collaborate on any projects that heavily involve anything to do with Physics as a subject.
 - 📫 You can hit me up on my email: jaibharaj@hotmail.com